We’ve all stayed out too long drinking, and maybe even to the point where we’ve lost a painful amount of money gambling.

-In a recent interview with former NHL player, Jeremy Roenick, it was revealed that MJ had a loose one.
+In an interview with former NHL player, Jeremy Roenick, it was revealed that MJ had a loose one.
 And right before he was set to lead the Chicago Bulls against the Cleveland Cavaliers during the 1992 NBA season in a game that evening.

 As the story goes, Roenick and MJ met to play 18-holes and throw back a few cold ones on the day leading up to game night.
 To make things more interesting, the two blokes thought it’d be a good idea to put some money on the slow-paced action.

 “‘Meet me at Sunset Ridge, early.
 We’re gonna go play 18-holes,'” Jordan had said, according to Roenick.

 Roenick went on to detail how he absolutely rinsed Jordan during the first round – which was when MJ, refusing to take the L, challenged him to another 18-holes.

 “We played a round, I beat him for a couple thousand and got ready to leave,” says Roenick.

 “Now, the Bulls are playing that night.
 They played Cleveland that night.
 I’m thinking he’s leaving, it’s 10 o’clock.
 He goes, ‘No, let’s go play again.'”

 Roenick rinsed MJ once more, and by the end of the 36-hole session, the latter found himself owing the former a few thousand dollars.
 Only this time, MJ had to really leave the green and head straight to the stadium (if he wanted any chance of making the game).